-During Temple times Birkat HaChama was performed by the Levites in the Temple courtyard as the sun poured through the Shushan Gate, though some claim the Golden Gate, due East of the Temple doors.
-The idea of the Blessing was simple: every twenty eight years the sun would return to its original position in the cosmos from the day of its creation, the fourth day as in the Book of Genesis, therefore always on a Wednesday.
-The calculation is based on the fact that the dates on the annual calendar shift by a quarter of a day every year.
+During Temple times Birkat HaChama was performed by the Levites in the Temple courtyard as the sun poured through the Shushan Gate, or as some claim the Golden Gate, due East of the Temple doors.
+The idea of the Blessing was simple: every twenty eight years the sun returns to its original position in the cosmos on the day of its creation, the fourth day as per the Book of Genesis, therefore always on a Wednesday.
+The calculation is based on the fact that the dates of the annual calendar shift by a quarter of a day every year.
 Because of that, the dates shift by a full day every four years, only returning to the same day of the week after seven cycles of four, or twenty eight years.
-It is then that we give the great orb our blessing to continue on with its work of sustaining life on our planet.
+Each time it rolls around we give the great orb our blessing to continue with its work of sustaining life on our planet.
 The original convergence of the two holidays, as the Ovstrovster Rebbe determined, would have occurred roughly three and a half millennia before his lifetime.
 He was aware that the same convergence was set to recur in 1925.
 The Ovstrovster was convinced that Moshiach and the final redemption from the bonds of materiality would arrive precisely on April 8, 1925, the day of the Great Convergence.
 The day came and went, a day like any other day.
 His disappointment can only have matched his messianic fervor.
 Three years later, at the point of death, according to one modern midrashist, the Rebbe’s skin turned to paper and his bones to the spines of books.

-Though the Ostrovster’s calculations did not in the end presage the immediate arrival of Moshiach, they do provide us with an interesting clue to a hidden message in Moses’ Shirat HaYam, the Song of the Sea.
-Arguably the oldest example of Hebrew poetry in existence and the centerpiece of Parshat Beshallach, even the written representation of the Song in every Torah scroll stands out as unique in its scribal configuration.
-Rather than the usual column of text, the words are set out in short blocks whose successive layers overlap each other like rows of bricks, or perhaps as stylized waves of the sea.
-If we accept the calculations of the Ovstrovster Rebbe that place the original Erev Pesach, the eve of Passover, on a Wednesday, then the chronology of the text places the singing of this song on the shore of the Sea of Reeds seven days later, on a Tuesday.
+Though the Ostrovster’s calculations did not presage the immediate arrival of Moshiach, they do provide us with an interesting clue to a hidden message in Moses’ Shirat HaYam, the Song of the Sea.
+Arguably the oldest example of Hebrew poetry in existence and the centerpiece of Parshat Beshalach, the written representation of the Song in every Torah scroll jumps off the page in its unique scribal formatting.
+Rather than the usual column of text, the words are set out in short blocks whose successive layers overlap each other like rows of bricks, or more saliently, as stylized waves of the sea.
+If we accept the calculations of the Ovstrovster Rebbe which place the original Erev Pesach, the eve of Passover, on a Wednesday, then the chronology of the Exodus story locates the singing of this song on the shore of the Sea of Reeds seven days later, on a Tuesday.
 What does this matter, you may ask?
 For good reason Tuesday has always been considered an auspicious day in Jewish culture.
-On the third day of creation, as written in the Book of Genesis, the Creator declares not once but twice that this is ‘tov’, i.e., good, first after the appearance of dry land and second after the first sprouting of vegetation.
+On the third day of creation, as written in the Book of Genesis, the Creator declares not once but twice that this is ‘tov’, i.e., good, first after the appearance of dry land and second after the sprouting of plant life.
 The third day is a banner day, indeed in contrast to the second day, the day of the separation of the waters below from the waters above, which receives no such approbation at all.
 So the splitting of the Reed Sea provides yet another reason to hold Tuesdays as auspicious.
 But there’s more.

-The Song, oddly, tells the story out of chronological order.
-First we are told of the drowning of the Egyptians in the deep[Ex 15:5], the word tehomot.
-Only after that is mentioned the splitting of the water[Ex 15:8].
-And near the end is a somewhat strange formulation, where Moses foretells that the Creator will “plant” His people “in your own mountain”[Ex 15:17].
+The Song, oddly, tells the sea crossing story out of chronological order.
+First we are told of the drowning of the Egyptians in the ‘deep'[Ex 15:5], the word tehomot.
+Only then comes mention of the splitting of the water[Ex 15:8].
+And near the end of the song there is a curious image, where Moses foretells that the Creator will “plant” His people “in your own mountain”[Ex 15:17].
 What’s all this about?
-Why the non-chronological retelling of the story and why the metaphor of the Israelite people as new vegetation soon to be planted?
-These three sentences correspond precisely to the first three days of creation.
-The first day there was darkness over the deep[Gen 1:2], the word tehom.
+Why the non-chronological retelling of the story and why the metaphor of the Israelite people as plant life?
+The answer lies in the Book of Genesis.
+These three sentences, though they tell the sea crossing story out of order, correspond precisely to the first three days of creation.
+The first day there was darkness over the deep[Gen 1:2], the same word tehom.
 On the second day was the splitting of the waters, above from below[Gen. 1:7].
 And on the third day of creation, the Creator gathers the lower waters into one area and allows dry land to appear.
 Then comes the sprouting of vegetation[Gen 1: 11-12], the first sign of life in the creation story.
-We begin to see Shirat HaYam, as more than Moses’ song of joy at the ‘victory’ of the Israelites over the pursuing Egyptian army, but as a birth announcement, the birth of the Israelite people.
+Thus we can interpret Shirat HaYam, not only as Moses’ song of joy at the ‘victory’ of the Israelites over the pursuing Egyptian army, but as a birth announcement, the birth of the Israelite people.
 What better depiction of birth than the splitting of waters!
 The Song of the Sea is a song of the planting of new life on a new shore.
 It is therefore no coincidence that the Song is divided into exactly eighteen passages, eighteen being the numerological value of the Hebrew word for life(chai).
 And the mountain in question where the new life will sprout?
 Just over the horizon, Sinai.
-A vision so ecstatic that it could not be contained in a simple narrative, but had to be spun as a tightly woven fabric of allusion within allusion, a glimpse into the holographic mind behind Creation.
-What then might the Ostrovster say standing by the sea at the intersection of the seventh day of Passover and Birkat HaChama in the year 2121?
+A vision so ecstatic that it could not be contained in a simple narrative, but had to be encrypted in a braided fabric of allusion within allusion, a glimpse into the holographic mind behind Creation.
+What then might the holy Ostrovster say standing by the sea at the intersection of the seventh day of Passover and Birkat HaChama in the year 2121?